 10 Oregon Statesman, 9 Dec.
 1861.
-The quote is from Deady to Jesse Applegate, November 12, 1861, Deady Papers, OHS.
 In a letter to James Nesmith, Deady wrote: "Jefferson overthrew the Federal govt as well as the Federal party with his resolutions of '98, and to day [sic] we are reaping the consequences.
-Deady to [James Willis] Nesmith, May 16,1861, folder 18, box 1, James Willis Nesmith Papers, Mss 577, OHS.
+Deady to [James Willis] Nesmith, May 16,1861, James Willis Nesmith Papers, OHS.